apecloud/kubeblocks/docs/user_docs/observability/alert.md

 ## Configure IM alert

-The alert message notification of Kubeblocks mainly adopts the AlertManager native capability.
+The alert message notification of KubeBlocks mainly adopts the AlertManager native capability.
 After receiving the Prometheus alert, KubeBlocks performs steps including deduplication, grouping, silence, suppression, and routing, and finally sends it to the corresponding notification channel.

 AlertManager integrates a set of notification channels, such as Email and Slack.
-Kubeblocks extends new IM class notification channels with AlertManger Webhook.
+KubeBlocks extends new IM class notification channels with AlertManger Webhook.

 This tutorial takes configuring Feishu as the notification channel as an example.